 - The CDC recommends installing guard rails on beds high off the ground, such as bunk beds or loft beds.
 Additionally, children should wear appropriate protective gear during sports and recreational activities, such as wearing a helmet while riding a bike, etc. Parents are also encouraged to use playgrounds that have soft landing surfaces and to include these materials in any home playgrounds.
 Soft landing surfaces include materials such as sand or wood chips as opposed to dirt or grass.

 While these are some preventive actions that can be taken to help prevent some of the more common unintentional injuries to children, there is more that can be done.
-Click on the following link from the CDC to learn more about the statistics for child unintentional injury, what else can be done to prevent the injuries discussed here, and more tips for other common child injuries. https://www.cdc.gov/safechild/
+Click the CDC link to learn more about the statistics for child unintentional injury, what else can be done to prevent the injuries discussed here, and more tips for other common child injuries.

 Found this artilce helpful?
 Check out more artilce by Dr. Tiffany Wierzbicki arfamiliesfirst.com/what-you-need-to-know-about-children-mental-health/